Girl: Don't you want to bone one last time before you die?

 - Done in "Heaven and Hell", except a woman (actually, an angel who has lost her "grace") suggests that to Dean, who is a little put off by the fact that it's usually him who tries to do the same.
 It doesn't stop him, though.

 - Subverted in "Abandon All Hope..", where Dean tries to do it with Jo, only for Jo to say that if this is really her last night on this Earth, she'll spend it with dignity.

 - Played for Laughs in "Free To Be You And Me".
 Another angel, Castiel, wants to spend his last night on Earth with dignity, but Dean hauls him off to a brothel on discovering he's still a virgin.
 Hilarity Ensues.

-- UFC fighter, Rhonda Rousey encourages this before a fight believing that it raises her testosterone level, thus increasing her toughness in a fight.
+- UFC fighter, Ronda Rousey encourages this before a fight believing that it raises her testosterone level, thus increasing her toughness in a fight.

 - American Football League running back Cookie Gilchrist insisted that part of his prowess came from having sex right before a big game.
 Hall-of-Famer Ron Mix recalls asking Gilchrist about this at an AFL All-Star game.
 When Gilchrist confirmed, Mix followed up with "Was anyone else there?"

 - In the zombie-themed board game Last Night on Earth, one of the cards that the Zombie controller can play on the heroes is "(This could be our) Last Night On Earth."
 When played, a male and female character standing on the same square "lose a turn."
 The only character immune is the town priest.

 - One amusing thing about this card is that the affected characters cannot be attacked by zombies during the turn they're missing.
 Perhaps even the undead wouldn't want to interrupt?

 - Mass Effect: